Victor Emmanuel III: Accession to the throne

 On 29 July 1900, at the age of 30, Victor Emmanuel acceded to the throne upon his father's assassination.
-The only advice that his father Umberto ever gave his heir was "Remember: to be a king, all you need to know is how to sign your name, read a newspaper, and mount a horse".
+The only advice that his father Umberto ever gave his heir was "Remember: to be a king, all you need to know is how to sign your name, read a newspaper, and mount a horse."
 His early years showed evidence that, by the standards of the Savoy monarchy, he was a man committed to constitutional government.
-Indeed, even though his father was killed by an anarchist, the new king showed a commitment to constitutional freedoms.
+Even though his father was killed by an anarchist, the new king showed a commitment to constitutional freedoms.

-Though parliamentary rule had been firmly established in Italy, the Statuto Albertino, or constitution, granted the king considerable residual powers.
+Although parliamentary rule had been firmly established in Italy, the Statuto Albertino, or constitution, granted the king considerable residual powers.
 For instance, he had the right to appoint the prime minister even if the individual in question did not command majority support in the Chamber of Deputies.
 A shy and somewhat withdrawn individual, the King hated the day-to-day stresses of Italian politics, though the country's chronic political instability forced him to intervene on no fewer than ten occasions between 1900 and 1922 to solve parliamentary crises.